 If you want to see the available Add-ons, click on the tab that has the same name, located at the top menu bar.
 The G Suite Marketplace popup will open, with all the features add-ons and a search bar.
 Choose those that will turn your presentations more dynamic, and that will fit the purposes you need to fulfill.

 Now that you know all the benefits of choosing Google Slides, it’s time to learn how to build a presentation from scratch.

 To create a new presentation in Google Slides, go to your Google Drive, click “new”, and select “Google Slides”.
 Then click on “Untitled presentation” at the top of the app to insert the title of your presentation.

 But if you want to import an existing presentation from other software to Google Slides, access the tab “File”, click “Open” and choose the file.

 When you want to add content on a slide, just click on it.
 The first slide usually is pre-formatted with a title and a subtitle box, where you can put the name of your presentation.

 Sometimes the other slides won’t be displayed when you create a new presentation, so just click with the right button on the first one, and choose “New Slide”.
 Also, you can click the plus symbol on the toolbar, and select the style you want for the next slide.
 Usually, the new slide has a title box, and a larger input box right above.
 There you can add texts and media.

 3 – Inserting media and other elements

-When you need to add images, videos and other elements click on the tab “Insert” on the menubar.
-You can choose from the following elements:
+When you need to add images, videos, and other items, click on the tab “Insert” on the menubar.
+You can choose from the following aspects:

 - Text Box